Jolie fame to highlight humanitarian crises: UNHCR

-GENEVA, April 17 (Reuters) - Film star Angelina Jolie will use her powerful box office fame to draw attention to some of the world's worst humanitarian disasters, the U.N. refugee agency UNHCR said on Tuesday.
+GENEVA (Reuters) - Film star Angelina Jolie will use her powerful box office fame to draw wider attention to some of the world's worst humanitarian disasters, the U.N. refugee agency said on Tuesday.

 Jolie, who has already served more than 10 years as goodwill ambassador for the U.N.
 High Commissioner for Refugees (UNHCR), is taking on a new role as special envoy for large-scale crises that cause huge numbers of civilians to flee their homelands.

-She is expected to concentrate on complex emergencies and protracted refugee crises including Afghanistan and Somalia which have driven millions of refugees into neighboring countries where they remain for years due to the lack of a political solution.
+She is expected to deal with complex emergencies and protracted crises including Afghanistan and Somalia that have driven millions of refugees into neighboring countries where they remain for years due to the lack of a political solution.

 "UNHCR is pleased to announce today that Angelina Jolie will take on a new and expanded role for the U.N. refugee agency as Special Envoy of High Commissioner Antonio Guterres," UNHCR spokesman Adrian Edwards told a news briefing in Geneva.

-Jolie was due to be named Special Representative on the Afghan refugee crisis last October, but there has been no final agreement.
+The Oscar-winning Jolie was due to be named Special Representative on the Afghan refugee crisis last October, but there was no final agreement.

-Jolie has already made 40 field visits to hotspots in 20 countries on behalf of the agency, including Pakistan, Haiti, Iraq, Syria and Chad.
+The "Tomb Raider" star has already made 40 field visits to remote hotspots in more than 20 countries, including Afghanistan, Bosnia, Haiti, Iraq and Sudan.
 She has donated at least $5 million which has helped build schools in Kenya and Afghanistan, the UNHCR said.

-"This is an exceptional position reflecting an exceptional role she has played for us," he said.
+"This is an exceptional position reflecting an exceptional role she has performed for us," he said.

-Jolie and her longtime partner Brad Pitt, one of the world's best known couples, are engaged to marry, ending a fevered, seven-year celebrity media dance over whether they will ever say "I do".
+Jolie, 36, and Brad Pitt, 48, one of the world's best known couples, are engaged to marry, ending a seven-year celebrity media dance over whether they will ever say "I do".